Skip to content

 Daemon mode — tools without an open shell

 hermes-relay daemon runs the WSS connection + tool router headless, so the agent can reach your machine while you're in another window or VS Code or off making coffee.
+Use hermes-relay daemon start to run it in the background (no console window, survives closing the terminal), daemon status to check it, and daemon stop to stop it.
 See Subcommands → daemon for full lifecycle/log details.

-Service installers (Windows sc.exe / systemd user unit / launchd plist) ship with v1.0; until then, run from a terminal tab or wrap with your service manager of choice.
+daemon start covers "background, this session."
+True auto-start across reboots/logout (Windows sc.exe service / systemd user unit / launchd agent) is still v1.0 work — until then, wrap foreground hermes-relay daemon with your service manager of choice.
 Tracked in ROADMAP.md.